Statistics for Corpus Linguists

 segments(x0 = heads, y0 = 0, x1 = heads, y1 = prob.mass)

-Adjust the code to plot the \(pmf\) for Coreness where \(\pi = 0.85\) and \(n = 50\).
+Adjust the code to plot the \(pmf\) for Type where \(\pi = 0.85\) and \(n = 50\).
 The binomial experiment is repeated 50 times.
 Provide a brief visual description of the distribution.
+What does the shape tell you about the likelihood of observing fewer than 40 successes?

 Exercise 3 Let \(R\) be a continuous random variable measuring reaction times in lexical decision tasks.
 We approximate the measurements with a normal distribution parametrised by